break-stuff/punk_os/MAN_PAGE_GUIDE.md

 This guide explains how to use and maintain the Punk_OS man page system.

+**Compatibility**: Works on Ubuntu 20.04+, Pop!_OS, Linux Mint, Elementary OS, Zorin OS, and all Ubuntu-based distributions.

 ## What is a Man Page?

 A man (manual) page is the traditional Unix/Linux way of providing documentation.
-Users can access it by typing `man punk_os` from anywhere in the terminal.
+Users can access it by typing `man punk_os` from anywhere in the terminal, on any Ubuntu-based distribution.

 ## Installation